theronakpatel/react-interview-material/performance-optimization.md

 - [ ] Use React.memo for expensive components
 - [ ] Use useMemo for expensive calculations
 - [ ] Use useCallback for function props
-- [ ] Implement virtual scrolling for large lists
+- [ ] Implement virtual scrolling with react-window for large lists
+- [ ] Use Web Workers for heavy calculations
 - [ ] Use lazy loading for heavy components
 - [ ] Optimize bundle size with tree shaking